Crocanthemum canadense (Canada Frostweed)

 Fruit is a round capsule enclosed by the persistent sepals, very much resembling the cleistogamous flowers.
 Fruit developed from yellow-petaled flowers are larger and contain more seeds than fruit developed from cleistogamous flowers.

 Minnesota is on the western fringe of this species' range, and Canada Frostweed was tracked in the state for a number of years.
 In the DNR's big Rare Species overhaul of 2013 it was designated Special Concern, citing its fragile, remnant sandy habitats are all at risk from grazing as well as encroachment of woody and non-native invasive species.
-It is very similar to the more common Hoary Frostweed (H. bicknellii) but with 2 distinct differences: H. bicknellii lacks the long, unbranched hairs on leaves and sepals, and its later branches do not rise much above the tip of the stem.
-H. canadense starts and ends blooming 2 or 3 weeks earlier than H. bicknellii, but there is overlap.
-Many references also note on H. bicknellii the base of leaves is wedge shaped (not tapering) and the narrow, outer sepals are all about as long as the inner, but these traits are not always distinct or consistent.
+It is very similar to the more common Hoary Frostweed (C. bicknellii) but with 2 distinct differences: C. bicknellii lacks the long, unbranched hairs on leaves and sepals, and its later branches do not rise much above the tip of the stem.
+C. canadense starts and ends blooming 2 or 3 weeks earlier than C. bicknellii, but there is overlap.
+Many references also note on C. bicknellii the base of leaves is wedge shaped (not tapering) and the narrow, outer sepals are all about as long as the inner, but these traits are not always distinct or consistent.
 Our observations were the length of outer sepals in particular can be variable on both species.
-We also observed that H. bicknellii tends to be more leafy than H. canadense, particularly on the later branches.
-In some references, H. canadense goes by the synonym Crocanthemum canadense.
+We also observed that C. bicknellii tends to be more leafy than C. canadense, particularly on the later branches.
+Crocanthemum canadense was formerly known as Helianthemum canadense.

 Please visit our sponsors